yakdevguy-dotcom/UPRR/README.md

 Instructions:
-Click on the app_release file, then the 3 dots on the right to download to device.
+[Click to go to download page](https://github.com/yakdevguy-dotcom/UPRR/releases/tag/UPRR), then click the app_release apk file to begin download.
 Note: you will have to allow 3rd party app download and installations so check with your device.